grburgess/gbmgeometry/README.md

 # gbmgeometry
 ![alt text](https://raw.githubusercontent.com/grburgess/gbmgeometry/master/logo.png)

-Routines to handle GBM geometry and plotting
+Routines to handle GBM geometry and plotting.
+* provides the ability to plot Fermi's orbit
+* enables the reading and interpretation of GBM spacecraft files
+* computes GRB emission blockage by components of the spacecraft

+Special thanks to [Bjoern Biltzinger](https://github.com/BjoernBiltzinger) and [Francesco Berlato](https://github.com/fberlato) for helping me with crazy geometry in multiple coordinate systems.

 ## Install